Yoga to Balance Emotions

 Learning basic yoga breathing techniques (pranayamas) will also help to still and calm the mind.
 Often, we find that when we become upset, stressed, angry or scared we breathe faster, by slowing the breath down we can begin to control and balance our emotions.

-Here are a few simple techniques that might relieve symptoms of the following non-clinical conditions.
+Here are a few simple techniques that might help to relieve symptoms of the following non-clinical conditions.

 Lie flat on your back with your eyes lightly closed, place your hands beside your hips with the palms facing up.
 Breathe slowly in and out through your nose.
 Focus on the breath entering and leaving the body and picture the stress and tension leaving your body on each exhalation.